abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ### Blazor

 The Blazor application uses [nginx:alpine-slim](https://hub.docker.com/layers/library/nginx/alpine-slim/images/sha256-0f859db466fda2c52f62b48d0602fb26867d98edbd62c26ae21414b3dea8d8f4?context=explore) base image to host the blazor application.
-You can modify the base image based on your preference int the `Dockerfile.local` which provided under the Blazor folder of your solution as below;
+You can modify the base image based on your preference in the `Dockerfile.local` which provided under the Blazor folder of your solution as below;

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS build